PhantomInterface/Teeth-That-Grow-Back-The-9-Gate-Protocol/protocol-formal.md

 The lab era of dental regeneration ends **today**.
 Welcome to routine biological replacement—teeth that grow, feel, adapt, and last.

-> *Note: Protocol stability relies on self-organized criticality (K ≈ 1).
-Deviations risk system collapse.*
-> *Criticality is sustained via patient-specific biosensors (see Phase III).*
+*Note: This protocol enforces self-organized criticality (K ≈ 1) to stabilize regeneration—a novel framework for dental applications.
+Deviations risk systemic collapse; criticality is dynamically maintained via Phase III biosensor integration.*